 In Maryland, a successful wrongful death case typically results in financial compensation.
 Compensation for lost financial contributions from the deceased, emotional pain and suffering, loss of companionship, loss of marital or parental care, and loss of counsel or guidance are available to potential plaintiffs.

-Maryland, like other states, has maximum limits on the amount of non-economic damages available to potential plaintiffs.
+Yes and no. Maryland, like other states, has maximum limits on the amount of non-economic damages available to potential plaintiffs.
 Non-economic damages constitute damages that cannot be quantified in dollars, such as compensation for mental anguish.
 As of 2021, Maryland’s cap on non-economic damages in wrongful death claims with a single beneficiary is $845,000.
+However, Maryland does not limit the amount of economic damages an accident victim can receive.
+These include damages for medical expenses, lost wages, decrease in earning capacity and more.

 Do You Need a Maryland Truck Accident Lawyer?